Posts

 National presence

-4. University Partnerships: Building bridges between academic research and commercial applications
+4. University Partnerships: Building bridges between academic research and commercial applications, particularly with the University of Louisville

-1. Leverage Authentic Strengths: Successful regional ecosystems build on existing industry strengths rather than trying to replicate Silicon Valley
+1. Leverage Authentic Strengths: Successful regional ecosystems build on existing industry strengths rather than trying to replicate Silicon Valley.
+Louisville's healthcare and logistics expertise is not a consolation prize.
+It is a competitive moat.

-2. Focus on Retention Before Attraction: Keeping local talent and helping them succeed creates the foundation for attracting outside resources
+2. Focus on Retention Before Attraction: Keeping local talent and helping them succeed creates the foundation for attracting outside resources.
+When I started at Enterprise Corp, too many of our best graduates were leaving.
+The companies we helped build gave them reasons to stay.

-4. Build Dense Networks: Creating opportunities for regular, meaningful connection among ecosystem participants accelerates learning and collaboration
+4. Build Dense Networks: Creating opportunities for regular, meaningful connection among ecosystem participants accelerates learning and collaboration.
+This is why physical spaces like Nucleus and the iHub mattered so much.

-5. Take the Long View: Ecosystem building is measured in decades, requiring sustained commitment across economic and political cycles
+5. Take the Long View: Ecosystem building is measured in decades, requiring sustained commitment across economic and political cycles.
+I have been at this for more than 20 years, and we are still early.

 The most rewarding aspect of this journey has been watching a new generation of Kentucky entrepreneurs emerge with increasingly global ambitions.
 These founders are building companies at the intersection of AI and Kentucky's traditional industries, creating solutions with worldwide relevance.
+They take for granted the infrastructure, mentorship networks, and capital access that simply did not exist when I started.
+That is exactly the point.
+Each generation should be able to start from a higher baseline than the last.
 As we look to the future, our focus is on ensuring these entrepreneurs have the resources, connections, and support they need to build world-class companies while remaining rooted in Kentucky.
 This includes:

 • Developing stronger connections to national and international venture capital